 Oerwoud was the first 100% vegan restaurant in Den Bosch.
-Oerwoud means jungle, and you actually feel like you’re in the jungle when you go there.
-Oerwoud is an ‘urban garden shop’ and health cafe wrapped in one.
-They’ve got a big collection of plants for sale, the one even more exotic than the other.
-At the cafe area in the back they serve fair trade coffee, organic juices and plant based food.
-Their rainbow salad is delicious and make sure to leave some room for a vegan, raw and sugar free treat for dessert.
+Oerwoud means jungle, and you actually felt like you’re in the jungle when you were there.
+Oerwoud was an ‘urban garden shop’ and health cafe wrapped in one.

 Please note: due the Corona crisis Oerwoud has closed its doors.
 It’s unclear if they’ll open up again in the future.
-In the meantime you can visit their sister Plant.
+Their vegan sister Plant has also closed its doors.